Roger-Mei/Astar_Code_Sample/README.md

 This project is to use A* searching algorithm to do path planning in 2D grid map.
 The agent is only allowed to move vertically or horizontally.

 # Files:
-main.cpp --> read map file and run Astar
+main.cpp --> read map file and run Astar \n
 Astar.h --> declare the variable and objects used for Astar.cpp Astar.cpp --> define several functions for the A* algorithm map.txt --> 2-D map, where 0 is the available vacant space and 1 represent for obstacles.